Summer may be wrapping up, but the Marvel Cinematic Universe is still ramping up for 2017. Case in point:

 Guardians of the Galaxy

 Cap defeated Iron Man in fisticuffs, while symbolically leaving the shield papa Stark made behind.
-See him again next year in Avengers: Infinity War, though we’re guaranteed at least one glimpse of him in Homecoming (in the form of a cheesy PSA on background TV).
+See him again next year in Avengers: Infinity War, though we got a cheesy PSA from him in Homecoming.

 Thor jetted back to the realm of Asgard to investigate what set Age of Ultron into motion, and later recruited Doctor Strange for assistance.
 He gets a new movie (and haircut!) with Thor: Ragnarok later this year.

-Bruce Banner exiled the zucchini after the Sokovia battle in Ultron, where he’ll have a co-starring role in Ragnarok.
+Bruce Banner went into exile after the Sokovia battle in Ultron, where he’ll have a co-starring role in Ragnarok.

 With his origin story successfully launched, the hard-bargainin’ Stephen Strange will have a yet-to-be-disclosed role with Hulk and Thor in Ragnarok.